Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd-getting-started/guide.en-ie.md

 ![Network Overview](images/vcd_overview_networking.gif){.thumbnail}

-In this section, you can find all the network components of yourPublic VCF as-a-Service environments:
+In this section, you can find all the network components of your Public VCF as-a-Service environments:

 Networking: